ayseA/algorithm-analysis-design/README.md

 **Eg:** For the following and any other consecutive pair of our problem, the letter-distance in between the pair members is `2*(5-1)=8` in total.
 Half of this distance is travelled on column(s) and the other half on the link in between:

-	A&I : 4 down on column and 4 diagonal on link
+	I&Q : 4 down on column and 4 diagonal on link
-	K&S : 2 down on column, 4 diagonal on link and 2 down on column
+	B&J : 3 down on column, 4 diagonal on link and 1 down on column

 >> What we define as _letter-distance_ is in fact _hop-distance_ – the number of moves from one letter to the other along the path.
 The number of letters between a consecutive pair is `2*(numRows-1) – 1`.
 However, we chose the more relevant term _letter-distance_, abusing its literal meaning.